 Economists are expected to produce academic research and contribute to policy briefings.
 Strong analytical and communication skills are essential.
 A Ph.D. is required.
 Senior applicants should have a proven publication track record.
 The Federal Reserve Bank of Dallas is an equal opportunity employer and offers an excellent research environment along with competitive salary and benefits.
 We particularly welcome applications from groups that have been historically underrepresented in the economics profession.
 For more information about the Dallas Fed Research Department, please visit our web site.

-Please apply with curriculum vitae, recent research papers, and three letters of reference by November 15, 2020.
+Application Procedure: Applications will only be accepted online via this posting on Econjobmarket.
+Please apply with curriculum vitae, recent research papers, and three letters of reference by November 15, 2021.
 Candidate submissions, including all letters of recommendation, must be received by this deadline.
-Per guidance from the American Economic Association, we will start extending interview invitations on Monday December 7, and conduct initial interviews starting Wednesday, January 6, 2021.
+Per guidance from the American Economic Association all interviews will be virtual, we will start extending interview invitations on Monday December 6, and conduct initial interviews starting Thursday, January 7, 2022.

 This position requires access to confidential supervisory information and/or FOMC information, which is limited to “Protected Individuals” as defined in the U.S. federal immigration law.
 Protected individuals include, but are not limited to, U.S. citizens, U.S. nationals, and U.S. permanent residents who either are not yet eligible to apply for naturalization or who have applied for naturalization within the requisite timeframe.
 Candidates who are not U.S. citizens or U.S. permanent residents may be eligible for the information access required for this position and sponsorship for a work visa, and subsequently for permanent residence, if they sign a declaration of intent to become a U.S. citizen and meet other eligibility requirements.
 In addition, all candidates must undergo an enhanced background check and comply with all applicable information handling rules, and all non-U.S. citizens must sign a declaration of intent to become a U.S. citizen and pursue a path to citizenship.
 For more information on the program for security of FOMC information, see here.